 Special thanks to all the Master Plan Advisory Group members, alternates, and guests who contributed to this Plan and improved it with their suggestions.
 Their input and commitment to this process was invaluable.

-For more information about this Plan, please contact the Montgomery County Planning Department's Transportation Planning Division at 301-495-4525.
 Please contact MTA with specific design questions on the Purple Line alignment throughout Montgomery and Prince George's Counties.